-If you think someone might be self-harming, or you are told that they are, it can be hard to know what do to.
-And how you approach the situation, including what you say to them, will depend on their age.
+If you think someone might be self-harming, or you’re told that they are, it can be hard to know what do to.
+How you approach the situation, and what you say to them, will depend on their age.

-In a situation where a young person tells you that they are self-harming, or you feel very certain that they are, then in most cases you should talk to their parent or carer.
-However, if you have any concerns about this or think it might put the child at more risk, talk to the Safeguarding team before taking any action.
+In a situation where a young person tells you that they are self-harming, or you feel very certain that they are, in most cases you should talk to their parent or carer.
+But if you have any concerns about this or think it might put the child at more risk, talk to the safeguarding team before taking any action.

 It’s then best to take any concerns straight to their parent or carer.
-They might already be aware of these signs or behaviour and have acted themselves.
-A referral may have already been made or an intervention be in place.
-Once you have spoken to them, contact the Safeguarding team who can share local and national resources that can help support you and the family.
-If you are concerned about the way that family have reacted or have handled the situation, then share this with the Safeguarding team at HQ.
+They might already be aware of these signs or behaviour and have done something themselves, like making a referral to a mental health team.
+Once you have spoken to them, contact the safeguarding team who can share local and national resources that can help support you and the family.
+If you are concerned about the way that family have reacted or have handled the situation, then share this with the safeguarding team at HQ.

 For this age group, you should use what you know about the child and your relationship with them to decide who to speak to first.
 If you feel able, you could speak to the young person first, or you might go directly to their parents or carers.

-Following the conversation with the parents/carers, contact the Safeguarding team who can provide support and guidance.
+Following the conversation with the parents or carers, contact the safeguarding team who can provide support and guidance.

-- Remember this is not an allegation, so don’t treat the conversation like an interview.
+- As with any safeguarding disclosure, don’t make unrealistic promises about confidentiality.
+Remember this is not an allegation, so don’t treat the conversation like an interview.
 Be supportive and spend more time listening than talking

 - Try not to panic, overreact, be judgmental or make assumptions.
 You might be worried but remember that the way you react is going to affect the person